dgestep/big-code-bang/README.md

 ## The Power of the Big Code Bang

 Although I have done some work using Microsoft's technologies, the majority of my career has been programming in Java.
-I have done some with with NodeJS on the server as well.
+I have done some work with NodeJS on the server as well.
 Any of these choices are fine for the server-side and all have their pros and cons.
 However with this initial rollout of the Big Code Bang project, Java will be used as the server-side technology.